 Have you ever needed to find criminal records?
 Was it a difficult process?
-Did you search online or did you have to call the Moore County courthouse? was the information you recieved correct?
+Did you search online or did you have to call the Moore County courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your account might make it easier for others.

 Tell Your Story